There are numerous enjoyable walks on the South Downs. I’ve specifically devised this walk to be done easily as a daytrip from London by train.

 Here’s how it works.
 You take a Brighton bound train from London, but you get off earlier at Hassocks.
 You walk over the South Downs to the outskirts of Brighton, then take a bus to the pier.
 When you’re ready, return to London from Brighton Station.

+Google maps won’t help you here.
 The Brighton & Hove OS Explorer map covers this walk.
-There’s now an OS Map app, which works very well, but obviously you have to pay for what you download.
-Parts of the route of this walk across the South Downs are on open access land.
-Some of it has only recently come on stream, so the OS map might not help you.
-My photos and directions here should get you through the walk without a map.
+There’s also an OS Map app, which works very well, but obviously you have to pay for what you download.
+My many photos and directions here should get you through the walk without a map.
+Don’t forget to bring a bottle of water.
+After you leave Hassocks there’s no shops.

 Take a train from London to the South Downs

 In advance of your chosen date book off-peak day returns to Brighton from Blackfriars Station with Thameslink.
 Most of the Thameslink trains stop at Hassocks.
 If you are on a train which doesn’t, simply get off at Haywards Heath and wait for one that will.
-Booking ahead using trains at specific times, and a railcard, I’m seeing prices as low as £8.25 return on a Sunday.
+Booking ahead using trains at specific times, and a using a railcard, I’m seeing prices as low as £8.70 return.

 Hassocks didn’t really exist until the London and Brighton Railway opened way back in 1841.
 The railway company called their station Hassocks Gate after a nearby turnpike on the London-Brighton Road.
 Prior to that 100,000 passengers a year were travelling down to Brighton in horse drawn coaches.